7Pikes/hash_map_hash/README.md

 mapper = HashMapHash.new(mapping)
 mapper.add_nested_properties nested_properties

-# check for new mapping
+# Here is the new mapping.
-# now it is the same as in the nested data example
+# Now it is the same as in the nested data example.
 mapper.mapping
 # {
 #   payer:    ['Contractors', 'Contractor', %w(Role Payer), 'Value'],